 The funny animated 3D character by Radio is also based on a disproportionate body with huge hands and legs but small head.
 It adds fun and cuteness to the image and makes the interactions look cartoonish.

 This year illustrations integrated into interfaces are no longer something exceptional.
 The effectiveness of the approach is already well-checked.
 Custom graphics are not just decor, they make the screens more attractive, emotional and meaningful.
-What’s more, they provide support to the message given on the screen or page: as images are scanned, decoded and memorized faster than words, they save user’s effort on capturing the key message and increase usability.
+What’s more, they support the message given on the screen or page: as images are scanned, decoded, and memorized faster than words, they save the user’s effort in capturing the key message and increase usability.

 The illustrations by Icons8 show that even error messages can look bright and this way make an error not that painful.